Abelian Squares and Their Progenies: Fourier Analysis of the Spectral Density Functions of Stabilized Power Sum Symmetric Polynomials

-Except for the empty string, which is solely an abelian square, every string in $\Sigma_d^*$ can be labelled as an offset word, but not in a distinct way.
-This may seem to undermine the utility of Definition 3.2, but offset words are a natural generalization of abelian squares in the following sense: the OGFs for $w_{(n, \xi)}$ are the Fourier coefficients of one, and essentially only one, operator from $\R$ into $L^2(\T^d).$ We will demonstrate this later in the chapter.
+Except for the empty string, which is solely an abelian square, every string in $\Sigma_d^*$ can be associated with multiple offset word pairs.
+This may seem to undermine the utility of Definition 3.2, but offset word pairs are a natural generalization of abelian squares in the following sense: the OGFs for $w_{(n, \xi)}$ are the Fourier coefficients of one, and essentially only one, operator from $\R$ into $L^2(\T^d).$ We will demonstrate this later in the chapter.

-We will now count the number of $n^{\text{th}}$ order words offset by $\xi.$ To elucidate the counting argument, let us first introduce the notion of mutuality.
+We will now count the number of $n^{\text{th}}$ order word pairs offset by $\xi.$ To elucidate the counting argument, let us first introduce the concept of mutuality.

 \begin{definition} The \textit{mutuality} $\nu(w, w')$ of two strings $w, w' \in \Sigma_d^*$ is the component-wise minimum of $\rho(w)$ and $\rho(w'),$ \end{definition}

 \begin{lemma} For any $w, w' \in \Sigma_d^*,$